DIY Your Wall Art Like A Boss

-Do you need wall art prints but you can't afford to fork out hundreds or even thousands of dollars to get some.
-Read on and I will show you an easy way to DIY all your wall art prints thereby saving hundreds or even thousands of dollars.
+Ever dreaded the struggle of deciding on how to budget on wall art.
+Ever wanted a couple of wall art prints but you can't afford to fork out hundreds or even thousands of dollars to get it.
+Well I could show you an easy way to DIY all your wall art prints thereby saving hundreds of dollars.

-3. Self adhesive foam board- You will need a self adhesive foam board to mount your prints.
-You can get a basic self adhesive foam board from your local Office works store.
-These foam boards are very cheap and will do fine if you require something short term.
-However, if you require something that will last longer, I would advise you go for the nucore foam board.
-Albeit being a bit more expensive, the nucore foam board has a laminated backing for greater rigidity.
-Greater rigidity means your wall art print will not easily suffer from physical damage or water vapour.
-The Nucore foam board can be purchased online from artstoreonline.com.au.
-See link here: https://www.artstoreonline.com.au/products/nucore-self-adhesive-white-foamboard-packs-of-5-sheets
+Self Adhesive foam board- You will need a self adhesive foam board to mount your prints.
+You can get a cheap 3. self adhesive foam board from your local Office works store or check their online store here.
+These foam boards are cheap and will do fine if you require something short term.
+If you require something more longer lasting, I would advise you go for the nucore foam board.
+Albeit being more expensive that the cheaper option you get at office works, the nucore foam has a laminated backing for greater rigidity.
+Greater rigidity means your wall art print will not easily suffer from physical damage when dropped.
+The Nucore foam board can be got online at artstoreonline.com.au.

 5. Glue- You will need glue to attach the pieces of wood to the back of your mounting board.
-Personally, I use the Tarzan's grip super glue.
-It is a wonderful product to begin with due to the fact that it bonds to stuff very firmly.
-This product can be got from your local Bunnings store for a small amount of money.
+Personally, I use the Tarzan's grip glue.
+I think it is a wonderful product due to the fact that it bonds to stuff instantly and firmly.
+This product can be got from your local Bunnings store or you can order online.

-7. Weights- You will need about two heavy objects to create a hinge so that the poster paper does not move during the installation process.
+Weights- You will need about two or more not so heavy objects to provide a hinge so that the poster paper does not move during the installation process.
 Any object lying around your home will do.
-Just ensure that it isn't too heavy as this might leave an indentation on the art prints.
-Also, ensure that the object is placed and removed carefully so that it doesn't scratch the print surface.
+Just ensure that it isn't to heavy as this will leave an indentation on art posters.
+Also ensure that the object is placed and removed carefully so that it doesn't scratch the print surface.

 Real life Application video

-There are a couple of free youtube videos on how to do the actual mounting of the prints: I personally recommend this video.
-See it here: https://www.youtube.com/watch?v=BsG4TWdvtxA It helped me get started on doing DIYs on wall art.
+There are a couple of free youtube videos on how to do the actual mounting of the prints: I personally will recommend this video.
+See here.

-Thanks For Reading my Post!!
-If you really enjoyed it, feel free to share with your friends and family.
+Thanks For Reading Our Post!!
+If you really enjoyed it, please feel free to share with your friends and family.